oracle-livelabs/adb/shared/adb-slack-msteams/provision-database/provision-database.md

 ## Introduction

-In  this lab, you will learn the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW]).We will show you how to deploy a complete data warehousing platform that can scale to your requirements.
+In  this lab, you will learn the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse).We will show you how to deploy a complete data warehousing platform that can scale to your requirements.
 Estimated Time: 5 minutes

 ### Objectives